 One way to protect yourself from wear and tear injuries is to create an ergonomic work environment.
 Ergonomics is the science of building a work environment to maximize the comfort of the employee.
 This means you should request an ergonomic chair to support proper posture while you sit, and you should also request a convertible standing desk to avoid the strain of sitting in one position all day long.
 You may also benefit from using an ergonomic keyboard and mouse.

 In order to avoid hearing loss, it is important to wear adequate protection.
-Ear plugs or earmuffs can protect your hearing while still allowing you to do your job.
-While employer are required to provide ear protection in loud working environments (generally above 90 decibels), they are not required to do so in moderately noisy environments, which could still damage your hearing over time.
-It is important to be proactive and to take necessary steps to avoid wear and tear injuries.
+Earplugs or earmuffs can protect your hearing while still allowing you to do your job.
+While employers are required to provide ear protection in loud working environments (generally above 90 decibels), they are not required to do so in moderately noisy environments, which could still damage your hearing over time.
+It is important to be proactive and to take the necessary steps to avoid wear and tear injuries.